Hametsu1/Hamod-Booster-Reroll/README.md

 reset_booster_rerolls()
 ```

-Boosters allow rerolling by default, but modded Boosters can set the property ``disable_rerolls`` to disable the functionality.
+Boosters allow rerolling by default, but modded Boosters can set the property ``disable_reroll`` to disable the functionality.

 ### Example:
 ```lua